shahar-lab/template_computational_modeling_project/stan_modeling/models/confirmatory_two_alphas/README.md

-## Model two alphas
+## Model with confirmatory and disconfirmatory alphas
 This is a model which has two separate alpha parameters depending on whether the prediction error was positive or negative.
+It uses these alphas to update both chosen and unchosen cards.

 Read ["The computational roots of positivity and confirmation biases in reinforcement learning"](https://www.sciencedirect.com/science/article/pii/S1364661322000894)